axibase/atsd/versioning/README.md

 ![](./resources/12.png)

 Note that the value will not actually be deleted.
-Rather, the current value for the selected timestamp will be replaced with a `NaN` marker.
+Rather, the current value for the selected timestamp is replaced with a `NaN` marker.

 ![](./resources/13.png)